borkdude/blog/posts/using-babashka-with-php.md

 One of the recurring themes in Clojure land is:

-- There is a popular widely used platform (JVM, JS, .NET, Node.js, ...).
+- There is a popular widely used platform (JVM, browser, .NET, Node.js, ...).
 - We may not like the language that comes with that platform.
 - Adding Clojure on top of that platform might make the platform more tolerable and fun to use.